nuts-foundation/nuts-node/README.rst

     configfile                                 nuts.yaml                                                                                                                                                                                                                                                                                                                                                                                              Nuts config file
     cpuprofile                                                                                                                                                                                                                                                                                                                                                                                                                                        When set, a CPU profile is written to the given path.
-Ignored when strictmode is set. datadir                                    ./data                                                                                                                                                                                                                                                                                                                                                                                                 Directory where the node stores its files. loggerformat                               text                                                                                                                                                                                                                                                                                                                                                                                                   Log format (text, json)
+Ignored when strictmode is set. datadir                                    ./data                                                                                                                                                                                                                                                                                                                                                                                                 Directory where the node stores its files. internalratelimiter                        true                                                                                                                                                                                                                                                                                                                                                                                                   When set, expensive internal calls are rate-limited to protect the network.
+Always enabled in strict mode. loggerformat                               text                                                                                                                                                                                                                                                                                                                                                                                                   Log format (text, json)
     strictmode                                 true                                                                                                                                                                                                                                                                                                                                                                                                   When set, insecure settings are forbidden. url                                                                                                                                                                                                                                                                                                                                                                                                                                               Public facing URL of the server (required).
 Must be HTTPS when strictmode is set.